 Eberron: Rising from the Last War is a beautifully unique divergence for Dungeons and Dragons, and is the result of a fantastic partnership between Wizards of the Coast and their community of creators.
 Keith Baker’s world exists within and at the same time separate from the rest of the Dungeons and Dragons multiverse, making it realistically connected or contained as a setting.
-First introduced to 5th Edition in Baker’s Wayfarer’s Guide to Eberron campaign prototype through DM’s Guild, it is now fully realized in this official publication with Wizards of the Coast.
+First introduced to fifth edition in Baker’s Wayfarer’s Guide to Eberron campaign prototype through DM’s Guild, it is now fully realized in this official publication with Wizards of the Coast.
 Eberron is a world of soaring skyships and elemental-powered engines, where magic is a part of everyday life and convenience, artificers craft fantastical creations and machines, and swashbuckling adventure awaits.

 Welcome to Eberron

-As a newer setting to Dungeons and Dragons, this massive (clocking in at 320 pages, it is the largest campaign sourcebook from Wizards of the Coast for 5th Edition) sourcebook rightly starts with the key information regarding Eberron that distinguishes it from other settings.
+As a newer setting to Dungeons and Dragons, this massive (clocking in at 320 pages, it is the largest campaign sourcebook from Wizards of the Coast for fifth edition) sourcebook rightly starts with the key information regarding Eberron that distinguishes it from other settings.
 Primary are the Seven Things to Know, pillars of the foundation for a Dungeon Master, but also useful to have those key aspects nailed down and understood by the players who will be exploring the world.
 This section explores topics that range from the history and lore of the world as a plane and its place within the multiverse, but also as to the nature of the world and what it means to have characters and adventures set in Eberron.

 The history of Eberron that Baker has created and was then expanded upon through work with the team at Wizards of the Coast feels both original and creative.
 It expands to the mythology of the setting, with key information about the Progenitor Dragons at the dawn of time, the role of dragonshards, as well as how the different races scattered across history, and which rose to power and prominence.
 A majority is centered around Khorvaire, the primary continent, and the Five Nations that made up the former Kingdom of Galifar, but it does expand to the other continents and regions of Eberron, at least to some degree.